ibs-lab/cedalion/docs/getting_started/contributing_code/contributing_code.md

         Args:
             arg1 (:class:`NDTimeSeries`, (channel, wavelength, time)): Description of first argument.
-For NDTimeSeries we can specify expect dimensions like this.
+For NDTimeSeries we can specify expected dimensions like this.
             arg2 (:class:`NDTimeSeries`, (time, *)): Some algorithms work only along
                 a given dimension (e.g. frequency filtering) and are agnostic to any other dimensions in the array.
 This should be documentated like this. arg3 (:class:`Quantity`, [time]): Parameters with physical units (e.g. lengths or time intervals) should be passed as pint.Quantities.
-The expected dimensionality could should be documented like this.
+The expected dimensionality should be documented like this.

         Returns:
             Description of return value.